-After that, please don’t dwell on the tantrum or give them the silent treatment.
+After that, please don’t dwell on the tantrum or give the silent treatment.

 How do you discipline a 3-year-old temper tantrum?

-Throwing tantrums may be a normal part of growing up, but young children need to learn about self-control and boundaries.
-That’s why it’s important to make sure you discipline your 3-year-old temper tantrum.
+Throwing tantrums may be a normal part of growing up, but young children must learn self-control and boundaries.
+That’s why it’s important to discipline your 3-year-old temper tantrum.

-Here are a few tried and tested discipline strategies for you to get started.
+Here are a few tried and tested discipline strategies to start.

 Establish a Routine

 Set boundaries and constantly reinforce them.
-Establish a daily routine and make sure you stick to their mealtime and bedtime.
-They need to understand that there will be consequences for negative behavior and rewards for the positive ones.
+Establish a daily routine and stick to their mealtime and bedtime.
+They need to understand that there will be consequences for negative behavior and rewards for positive ones.